Encoding Strategies for Long-Term Learning

 Allan Paivio explains dual coding theory and its educational implications.
 The paper describes how combining verbal and visual encoding produces stronger memories than either alone, supporting the use of diagrams, imagery, and multimedia in instruction.

 While focused on retrieval, this paper demonstrates how encoding and retrieval interact.
-The research shows that retrieval practice produces better retention than elaborative studying, highlighting the importance of active processing over passive review.
+The research shows that retrieval practise produces better retention than elaborative studying, highlighting the importance of active processing over passive review.

-Encoding is the process of transforming experiences into memory traces that can be stored and retrieved later.
+Experiences are transformed through the process of encoding into memory traces that can be stored and retrieved later.
 Without effective encoding, there's nothing for students to retrieve from memory, making it the gateway to all learning.
 The quality of initial encoding determines how well information will be remembered, regardless of how many times students review it afterwards.

 Teachers can promote deep processing by asking students to explain meaning, generate connections, and apply information to new situations rather than just copying notes or highlighting text.
 Build regular pauses into lessons to ask questions like 'Why is this the case?' or 'How does this connect to what we learned last week?'
 Any activity that requires thinking about what something means, rather than just what it looks like, promotes deep encoding.